 After the presentation, teams should make themselves available for a team photo.
-Once published, the latest presentation schedule can be found here: robosub.org/2023.
+Please find the latest presentation schedule here: robosub.org/2023.

-The design presentation submission is worth a total of 200 points.
+The design presentation is worth a total of 200 points.
 Below are the scoring metrics with guidance provided to the judges during evaluations.